-[HDD]
+[UUH]

-The HDD is a hard disk drive which image data and user data to be used for identification and authentication are written into.
+The HDD is a hard disk drive which image data as well as login user names and login passwords to be used for identification and authentication are written into.

 [Ic Ctlr]

 The Ic Ctlr is a security chip that has the functions to encrypt the information stored into the HDD and decrypt the information read from the HDD.